 - Maintenance company: Some trucking/shipping companies hire a third party to take care of their fleet.
 If there was a separate company responsible for inspecting, replacing, and repairing worn-out or defective parts, and they did not do their job, they are responsible for any accidents that result from the part, like a broken hitch.

 - Rig or parts manufacturer: It could be that the hitch or attachment was poorly designed or manufactured with a flaw.
 In that case, the maker of the parts would be to blame.

 - Whoever loaded the truck: This may be the trucker, the shipping company, or a for-hire team.
 Whoever was responsible for stacking the cargo, securing it, and signing off on it before the truck hit the road is also to blame if the trailer detaches and causes a serious accident.

-At The Bussey Law Firm, P.C., our personal injury lawyers know how to gather evidence and build a strong case for our clients.
+At The Bussey Law Firm, P.C., our Colorado Springs runaway trailer lawyers know how to gather evidence and build a strong case for our clients.
 We believe that every victim should be fully compensated for someone else's negligence.
 If you or a loved one has been involved in a runaway trailer accident, call us today at (719) 475-2555 to schedule a free evaluation.